 The LSF Dashboard is a measurement tool that supports the Treasury’s advice to Ministers on priorities for improving wellbeing, and informs our wellbeing reporting.
 We’ve published it on our website for public transparency and interest.

 What's the purpose of the LSF Dashboard?

-The Dashboard does not (and is not intended to) provide the depth of quantitative and qualitative wellbeing evidence needed for agency or sector policy analysis.
+The LSF Dashboard does not (and is not intended to) provide the depth of quantitative and qualitative wellbeing evidence needed for agency or sector policy analysis.
 Agencies, local government and non-government interest groups will want to develop their own wellbeing datasets, with a deeper range of wellbeing data and evidence to suit their own needs.

-The Dashboard was first released in December 2018, with the intention of periodic updates.
-It was updated on 12 December 2019 and includes new data available up to 15 November 2019.
-For more about this update, see this Treasury paper: Living Standards Framework Dashboard Update - December 2019
+The LSF Dashboard was first released in December 2018.
+In December 2019, the LSF Dashboard was updated to change some of the indicators and add new distributional charts, with a focus on improving alignment with Ngā Tūtohu Aotearoa and responding to recommendations from the OECD.
+For more about this update, see this Treasury paper: Living Standards Framework Dashboard Update - December 2019.

 What’s in the Dashboard?

 The LSF Dashboard provides a range of outcome indicators for each level of the LSF:

 - The first section provides indicators relating to the domains of Our Individual and Collective Wellbeing and supplementary analysis of wellbeing across the domains.

 - The second section provides indicators relating to the spheres of Our Institutions and Governance.

 - The third section provides indicators relating to the aspects of The Wealth of Aotearoa New Zealand.